 Figure 4.
-The relative performance of the Long Short-Term Memory discharge models (M) using (a) the Nash-Sutcliffe Efficiency (NSE) and (b) Kling-Gupta Efficiency (KGE), with the exclusion and inclusion of surface water storage time series (SW) and catchment characteristics (CC) and median and first quartile values shown. (c) The ordered distribution of NSE values by model.
+The relative performance of the Long Short-Term Memory discharge models (M) using (a) the Nash-Sutcliffe Efficiency (NSE) and (b) Kling-Gupta Efficiency (KGE), with the exclusion and inclusion of surface water storage time series (SW) and catchment characteristics (CC) and median and first quartile values shown. (c) The ordered distribution of NSE values by model, and (d) the median NSE with increasing epochs.
 MET: meteorological data

-Geographically, M1 showed satisfactory NSE values (i.e., NSE>0.5) and KGE values (i.e., KGE>0.5) across 100% of the watersheds in the Mid-Atlantic, Southern Coastal Plains, and Northern Forests (Figure 5; Table 3).
-In contrast most of the watersheds in the Prairie Pothole Region, Middle Rockies, and Southwest saw non-satisfactory NSE (i.e., NSE<0.5) values in M1 (Figure 5; Table 3).
-The lower regional NSE was also consistent with greater instability of the NSE values in these regions (Figure A).
+Geographically, the MET model showed satisfactory NSE values (i.e., NSE>0.5) and KGE values (i.e., KGE>0.5) across 100% of the watersheds in the Mid-Atlantic, Southern Coastal Plains, and Northern Forests (Figure 5; Table 3).
+In contrast most of the watersheds in the Prairie Pothole Region, Middle Rockies, and Southwest saw non-satisfactory NSE (i.e., NSE<0.5) values in the MET model (Figure 5; Table 3).
+The lower regional NSE was also consistent with greater instability of the NSE values in these regions (Figure A4).
+By comparing model performance in each watershed we quantified the relative contribution of MET or meteorological forcings to model NSE.
+We found that the MET model explained much of the maximum NSE, defined as the best performing model per watershed, across many regions.
+For example, in the Southeast, Mid-Atlantic, and Northern Forests, the MET model explained >90% of the maximum NSE (Table 4, Figure 6).
+However, in other regions, the MET model explained much less of the maximum NSE, with <60% explained in the Prairie Pothole Region, Rocky Mountains, and Southwest, the same regions that saw low MET NSE values (Table 4).